frances-cathcartburn/demand-and-capacity-for-pathways/README.md

 ## Example 1

 This example is an introduction of the ideas behind the model, and the six essential configuration files.
 It's recommended that new users look at the folder example_1 to see what these config files should look like.
-For detailed technical documentation including optional extra features, please see full documentation (coming soon!).
+For detailed technical documentation including optional extra features, please see Technical Documentation.docx.

 ### Example 1 - The Model
 The diagram below shows a fictional pathway that can be modelled.